JaneliaSciComp/NIDAQ.jl/README.md

 or for Julia 0.3, [14.1.0](http://www.ni.com/download/ni-daqmx-14.1/4953/en/),
 [14.0.0](http://www.ni.com/download/ni-daqmx-14.0/4918/en/), or
 [9.6.0](http://www.ni.com/download/ni-daqmx-9.6/3423/en/)) from National
 Instruments.

+**Linux**
+The package only supports DAQmx 20.1 on linux.
+Follow the instructions from this [support doc](https://www.ni.com/en-us/support/documentation/supplemental/18/downloading-and-installing-ni-driver-software-on-linux-desktop.html).

+**Adding `NIDAQ.jl`**
 Then on the Julia command line:
 ```
 ]add NIDAQ
 ```